-ID RiC-E16 Name Rule Definition Conditions that govern the existence or authority of an agent or the performance of an activity , or that contribute to the distinct characteristics of things created or managed by an agent .
+ID RiC-E16 Name Rule Definition Conditions that govern the existence, responsibility, or authority of an agent ; or the performance of an activity by an agent ; or that contribute to the distinct characteristics of things created or managed by an agent .
 Scope Notes Rule is a kind of Thing (RiC-E01).
-Rule can be related directly to agent , activity , or anything created or managed by agents , such as a record resource or instantiation .
+Rule can be related directly to agent, activity, or anything created or managed by agents, such as a record resource or instantiation.
 A rule may be unwritten or written or otherwise documented.
 Unwritten rules may include though are not limited to the following: social mores, customs, or community expectations.
 Written rules may include though are not limited to the following: constitutions, legislation, acts (legal), statutes, legal codes, ordinances, charters, mission statements, regulations, policies, procedures, instructions, codes of conduct or ethics, professional standards, work assignments, or work plans.
 The source or sources of some rules governing the existence or activity of an agent may be external (for example, expressed in elections, social mores, customs, community expectations, laws, regulations, standards, and best practice codes), while others may be expressed within the immediate context of an agent (for example, policies, or written or verbal instructions).
 The evidence for identifying rules may be found in their entirety in one documentary source (for example, a law or regulation) or may be found in two or more sources.
 Rule should not be confused with the one or more documentary sources that serve as evidence of its identity.
-A documentary source is a record .
-Examples Records in Contexts-Conceptual Model Constitución Española del 27 de diciembre de 1978 Fuero de Guadalajara de 1219 Manual de Procedimientos de Administrativos de la Universidad Pública de Navarra

-Decreto n.
-8816/1882 sobre as declarações exigidas aosestrangeiros no ato de visita da Polícia Comments
+A documentary source is a record.
+Examples Records in Contexts-Conceptual Model [en] [standard for archival description] Constitución Española del 27 de diciembre de 1978 [es] [Constitution of Spain] Fuero de Guadalajara de 1219 [es] [Spanish legal term and concept] Manual de Procedimientos de Administrativos de la Universidad Pública de Navarra [es] [Manual of Administrative Procedures of the Public University of Navarra] Decreto n.
+8816/1882 sobre as declarações exigidas ao sestrangeiros no ato de visita da Polícia [pt] [Decree on the declarations required of foreigners in the act of visiting the Police] The Manorial Documents Rules 1959 (legislation.gov.uk/uksi/1959/1399/) [en] [legislation allowing the provisions of an Act of Parliament to be brought into force] Comments